clafollette303/Software_Engineering_1_ScavengeRUS/README.md

 [Overall Discord for SE1 Projects - Past Semesters also](https://discord.gg/RchHgFK2S2) - All SE1 Semesters Discord

+[KinserPedia](https://github.com/etsuDummy/KinserPedia) - Variety of helpful documents

+There are more files within the Documentation folder - the documents above are simply where you should look first.

 ### BucHunt Admin Access for Tests:
  UN: waltonca@etsu.edu